dc-aichara/PriceIndices/README.md

 ### Disclaimer:
 ```
-All content provided here, is for your general information only, procured  from third party sources.
+All content provided here, is for educational purpose and your general information only, procured  from third party sources.
 I make no warranties of any kind in relation to this content, including but  not limited to accuracy
 and updatedness.
 No part of the content that I provide  constitutes  financial  advice, legal advice
 or any other form of advice meant for your specific reliance for any purpose.
 Any use or reliance on